spotinst/help/src/docs/ocean/features/scaling-kubernetes.md

 ## Support for Extended Resources Feature

 The Kubernetes [extended resources](https://kubernetes.io/docs/tasks/administer-cluster/extended-resource-node/) feature allows cluster administrators to advertise node-level resources that would otherwise be unknown to Kubernetes.
-Ocean supports this feature (for AWS users) both in scale up and scale down, improving cluster performance and cost savings.
+Ocean supports this feature (for AWS users) both in scale-up and scale-down, improving cluster performance and cost savings.
 To learn more about Ocean support for extended resources and how to set it up, see the tutorial [Set up Extended Resource Support](ocean/tutorials/set-up-extended-resource-support).

 ## Resource Limits